groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/htmlviewoptions/forexternalresources/_index.md

 ### Return Value

-New instance of the [`HtmlViewOptions`](../../htmlviewoptions) class for rendering into HTML with external resources.
+New instance of [`HtmlViewOptions`](../../htmlviewoptions) class for rendering into HTML with external resources.

 ### Exceptions